statisticalbiotechnology/retentionreview/README.md

 >
 > Please include Prof. Desiderio in all your email correspondence.

 Author instructions can be found [here](http://bit.ly/1FB1Iws).
-Currently there is no info on page limits.
+Currently there is no page limit, here is what the editor said:

+> We have no firm page limit.
+Rather, authors can check online for previous
+> manuscripts to see the page range.
+> We trust that authors will self-regulate the size of manuscripts.

 Todo list:
 * Write an introduction